 Loans are recognised at the amount borrowed from the lender.
-Loan balances include any interest accrued at year-end that has not yet been paid.

 Critical accounting estimates and assumptions

 In preparing these financial statements, the Trust has made estimates and assumptions concerning the future.
 These estimates and assumptions may differ from the actual results.